 For example, I was used to spontaneously getting together with people in Columbus.
 In the Bay Area it seemed like no one was prepared to do something spontaneously.
 I would suggest getting together with someone, and they would pull out their Day Planner and say “I have 1.5 hours free three thursdays from now at 7pm.
 Should I pencil you in?”
 Doug’s response was different.
 Like others he was often busy, but he said “I would love to join you but I already have something scheduled tonight, but please keep inviting me to do things spontaneously, and please continue to invite others to do things spontaneously because this is something our community needs.”
 Doug provided a great example of caring for others and making space for them.
 Though he was unable to respond to spontaneous invitations, Doug was wonderfully hospitable and made a point to welcome me, and many other people into his life.
-I took Doug’s encouragement to heart in two ways.
+I took Doug’s encouragement to heart in three ways.
 The first was I continued to invite people to do things spontaneously.
-Second, I purposely left 2-3 nights unscheduled each week, so there would be room to be available to others when unexpected things came up, to have margin.
+Second, I purposely left a couple of nights unscheduled each week, so there would be room to be available to others when unexpected things came up, to have margin.
 Third, I tried to invite at least one person to come over for dinner each week.

 A Model of Trusting People and God

 Doug and Candy opened their home for a young couples bible study.
 Libby and I had been married for ten years, but we were about the same age as everyone in the group, so we decided to give the group a try.
 After the study ended we were talking with Doug and Candy in their kitchen.
 At the end of the evening Doug said to me.
 “If you are interested, I lead a Sunday school in the west wing of the church.
 If you would like to take a turn teaching that group, or here in the couples group, I would be happy to give you a slot”.